mnr/writing-wip/dimensions_living_book/assistedLife.md

 Greta needed all hands on deck twenty-four hours of care, seven days a week.
 Get her to drink water.
 Get her up and out of bed.
 Work on her mobility.
 Improve her state of mind.

 Here's the catch.
-If you need 24x7 care, you can't move back to Dimensions Living.
+If you need 24x7 care, you can't move back to Evergreen Meadows Senior Community.
 They don't have the license or personnel required to provide that level of support.
 But you can't remain housed at the hospital, insurance only pays for a limited time.
 Her only option was a rehab facility, cold and sterile and designed to make patients want to get better and get out.
 Greta would have to find a new place to live out her days and her options were few.

-Here's the loophole. *If the siblings hired 24x7 care for Greta then she could return to Dimensions*.
+Here's the loophole. *If the siblings hired 24x7 care for Greta then she could return to Evergreen Meadows*.
 But damn, that's expensive!

 There are a few details I haven't mentioned just yet;